 Please note: Applications for the 2021 cohort will be available in due time.

 Your application will be evaluated as quickly as possible.
 The number of students that can be accommodated is limited; therefore, early application for admission is strongly encouraged.
 If you have questions at any stage in the application process, please email our Program Office or call 1-877-807-9644 or 250-807-9644.

 Intake dates for the 2021 cohort will be available in due time.

 Step 1 – Pre-application

-Email your curriculum vitae, unofficial copies of your academic transcripts, and your answers to the Application Questions to firstname.lastname@example.org.
+Email your curriculum vitae, unofficial copies of your academic transcripts, and your answers to the Application Questions (pdf) to the Program Office.
 You may submit your documents as PDF or Word files.
 Once your pre-application materials have been received, you will be contacted.
 Successful prospects will be invited to an interview – in person or via telephone or Skype.

-Following a successful interview, you will be invited to apply here.
-You will need to provide your personal information, contact information for three references (preview the questions for referees), and the $140.25 CAD application fee.
+Following a successful interview, you will be invited to apply.
+You will need to provide your personal information, contact information for three references (preview the questions for referees in our forms section), and the $140.25 CAD application fee.